 The Office of the Registrar will assist veterans and eligible dependents with problems relating to their training program.
 The Registrar handles the certification of attendance.
 Twelve semester hours are considered a full load by the Veterans Administration.
-The County Veterans Service Officer maintains an office at the Senior Citizens Center, 2603 Avenue M, Snyder, TX.

 Veterans who were residents of Texas at the time of enlistment in the Armed Forces and who are not eligible for Federal assistance may apply for exemption from payment of tuition under the Hazelwood Act.
 A certified copy of the veteran's discharge papers must be filed when the application is made through the Office of the Registrar.